nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <br></br>
 **System**: HireMe application

-**Use Case: UC11 - Clear all internship applications**
+**Use Case: UC09 - Clear internship application list**

 **Actor**: User

 **MSS (Main Success Scenario)**

-1. The user requests to clear all internship applications.
+1. The user requests to clear the internship application list.
-2. HireMe clears all internship applications.
+2. HireMe clears the internship application list.

    Use case ends.

 **Extensions**

 * 1a.
-The user provided extra parameter(s) in command format.
+The user provides an invalid number of parameters.

     * 1a1.
 HireMe shows an error message.

       Use case ends.